Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

 Journey audience split example

-While similar to A/B testing and attribute branch conditions, there is a distinction.
-Audience split is a valuable alternative supporting multiple branches and enabling segment members to be randomly allocated between these simultaneously for unbiased testing.
-We like that this control is easy to use, and you don’t need to configure complex segments across multiple journeys.
+Audience split is a valuable alternative that supports multiple branches and enables segment members to be randomly allocated between these simultaneously for unbiased testing.

 Looking to Improve your Customer Experiences?